AlexT101/portfolio/README.md

-# Portfolio
+# Old Portfolio

-This is my portfolio website, built using React.
+This is my old portfolio website, built using React.
+View my new portfolio website at https://alext.app.

 <img src="public/Website.png">